 Bylaw Resource Area means any area specified at Section 1.3(1)(a) to (i) above.
 It is used synonymously with the term Area Subject to Protection under the Bylaw.
 The various Bylaw Resource Areas are defined in Part 2 of these regulations below.

+Clearing means any activity that removes the vegetative surface cover.

+Climate Change means a change in the state of the earth’sTown of Wellesley’searth’s climate conditions that can be identified by historical and statistical changes of its properties that persist for an extended period, typically decades or longer, whether due to natural variability or asbecauseas a result of proven human activity.
+Extended Climate change or weather eventschange impacts can adversely impact resource area functions.

 Committee means the Wellesley Wetlands Protection Committee.

 Creek means the same as stream.